Digital Currency

 • Improved customer experience: Digital currency payments can improve the customer experience by making it easier and faster for them to make a purchase.

-Disadvantages of Digital Currencies for SMBs
+Disadvantages of digital currencies for SMBs

 Despite the benefits, there are also some potential disadvantages of using digital currencies for businesses, including: